apache/pekko-http/docs/src/main/paradox/common/caching.md

 one could be completed.
 Normally (without special guarding techniques, like so-called "cowboy" entries) this can cause many requests to compete for system resources while trying to compute the same result thereby greatly reducing overall system performance.
-When you use an Akka HTTP cache the very first request that arrives for a certain cache key causes a future to be put into the cache which all later requests then "hook into".
+When you use an Apache Pekko HTTP cache the very first request that arrives for a certain cache key causes a future to be put into the cache which all later requests then "hook into".
 As soon as the first request completes all other ones complete as well.
 This minimizes processing time and server load for all requests.

-All Akka HTTP cache implementations adheres to the @apidoc[Cache]
+All Apache Pekko HTTP cache implementations adheres to the @apidoc[Cache]
 @java[interface]@scala[class], which allows you to interact with the cache.